emlid/navio2-docs/docs/Navio-APM/installation-and-running.md

 * ArduCopter-heli
 * ArduCopter-single

-To run APM binary type the following in your RPi's console (change ArduCopter-quad to your vehicle type):
+To run ArduPilot binary type the following in your RPi's console (change ArduCopter-quad to your vehicle type):

 ```bash
 pi@navio: ~ $ sudo ArduCopter-quad -A udp:192.168.1.2:14550
 ```
-If you build APM from sources launch obtained binary file:
+If you build ArduPilot from sources launch obtained binary file:
 ```bash
 pi@navio: ~ $ sudo ./arducopter -A udp:192.168.1.2:14550
 ```